Transforming Trauma into Teaching: Young Mother and Former Patient Becomes Field Educator

 I Have a Lot in Common with My Students

 What we share, my mamas and I, it’s about how we want to achieve the same objective: overcoming the problem of malnutrition.

 When you are HIV positive, it’s not always easy to think that you have access to the same dreams as other people.
 However, for me, I am a decision maker.
 I like to make tough decisions.
 I made the decision to separate from my partner, and I put it into practice.
 Another thing I discovered about me is that I like to take care of myself.
 I know that the more I take care of myself, the better I will live.
 And this is advice that I can give to other people, especially to people who are facing illness in their life, such as HIV.

 Globally, there so many malnourished children that they could form a circle around the Earth; in Rwanda, 44% of children are malnourished.
-This short video explains what Naomi and her team at Gardens for Health are doing–not just to feed them for a day, but to nourish them for a lifetime.

 LEARN more about Gardens for Health International’s holistic healthcare approach to ending malnourishment through peer-led education and kitchen-garden inputs, here.